icynetx/RconKIT/README.md

 ## 📦 Dependency Installer

-ReconKit detects available installers and builds a best-effort install plan.
+ReconKit checks what is already installed, detects your package manager, and builds a best-effort install plan.
+If an optional tool is not available on your OS, it tells you clearly and keeps working.

 | Platform | Providers |
 |---|---|